bhaskarkoley87/SpringBootOnkubernetes/README.md

 4. Maven installed
 5. Any IDE for code edit

-** If any above iteam is not installed in you machine, please see at the bottom.
+** If any above item is not installed in you machine, please see at the bottom.
 I have given the steps to install all items.

 ## **Steps to run the application on Kubernetes**